GaLenN3228/wellai_mobile/readme.md

 ## WebRTS calling to nurse or doctor

 Calling in app has the same solution like we use in chat.
 We connect to Web socket, Web socket provides us events which we will handle in BLoC.
-All events and their handlings are available.[example](https://github.com/GaLenN3228/wellai_mobile/tree/master/examples/calls)
+All events and their handlings are available. [example](https://github.com/GaLenN3228/wellai_mobile/tree/master/examples/calls)

 ```dart
 _wsSubscription = _stream.listen((event) {